 |Mean number of exacerbations in previous year||3.6||3.6||3.1|

 The primary endpoint for Trials 1 and 2 was the frequency of exacerbations defined as worsening of asthma requiring use of oral/systemic corticosteroids and/or hospitalization and/or emergency department visits.
-For subjects on maintenance oral corticosteroids, an exacerbation requiring oral corticosteroids was defined as the use of oral/systemic corticosteroids at least double the existing dose for at least 3 days.
-Compared with placebo, subjects receiving NUCALA or mepolizumab 75 mg IV experienced significantly fewer exacerbations.
-Additionally, compared with placebo, there were fewer exacerbations requiring hospitalization and/or emergency department visits and exacerbations requiring only in-patient hospitalization with NUCALA (Table 3).
+For subjects on maintenance OCS, an exacerbation requiring OCS was defined as the use of oral/systemic corticosteroids at least double the existing dose for at least 3 days.
+Compared with placebo, subjects receiving NUCALA 100 mg or mepolizumab 75 mg IV experienced significantly fewer exacerbations.
+Additionally, compared with placebo, there were fewer exacerbations requiring hospitalization and/or emergency department visits and exacerbations requiring only in-patient hospitalization with NUCALA 100 mg (Table 3).

-Table 3.
-Rate of Exacerbations in Trials 1 and 2 (Intent-to-Treat Population)
+Table 3: Rate of Exacerbations in Asthma Trials 1 and

 |Trial||Treatment||Exacerbations per Year|

 |Trial 1||Placebo (n = 155)||2.40|

 |Mepolizumab 75 mg IV (n = 153)||1.24||1.16||0.52 (0.39, 0.69)|

 |Mepolizumab 75 mg IV (n = 191)||0.93||0.81||0.53 (0.40, 0.72)|